-1 Payment amount is dependent upon the coordination of benefits (COB) between your carrier (leatinsbelect, community First, scott and white) and Original Medicare.
-Sometimes this means your expensively of the charges will vary depending upon COB.
-Please reference your Master Benefit Plan Document (MBPD) for more information. §0, but charges will vary depending upon COB.
-Please reference your Master Benefit Plan Document (MBPD) for more information. §1 In the event that the provider/facility does not accept Medicare assignment (so the charges are not covered by Medicare and therefore not subject to COB); you may be responsible for copay(s) and/or a coinsurance.
-Please see your Master Benefit Plan Document (MBPD) for more information. §2 ERS cannot and does not guarantee the length of time that a specific type of "Value-Added" product shall be offered.
-Any questions or concerns about these products should be directed to your carrier.
+7 Payment amount is dependent upon the coordination of benefits (COB) between your carrier (HealthSelect, Community First, Scott and White) and Original Medicare.
+Sometimes this means your expense is \$0, but charges will vary depending upon COB.
+Please reference your Master Benefit Plan Document (MBPD) for more information.
+8 In the event that the provider/facility does not accept Medicare assignment (so the charges are not covered by Medicare and therefore not subject to COB); you may be responsible for copay(s) and/or a coinsurance.
+Please see your Master Benefit Plan Document (MBPD) for more information.